 There are many topics parents dread discussing with their kids, but according to the survey parents said paying for college is the most stressful topic, even more so than the birds and the bees talk and family issues such as divorce.

-Talking to kids about money from an early age can help to reduce the anxiety.
 Try one of these tips to start educating your family:

 - Take your child to the bank to open a savings account, and set a savings goal.